-Huawei P30 Pro is the latest device in the P series, a sequence that is famous for amusing the audience with its awestruck camera innovation.
+Huawei P30 Pro is the latest device in the P series, a famous sequence for amusing the audience with its awestruck camera innovation.
 This year’s marvel is capturing the moon, and this next level improvement in mobile photography is the testament of a much polished AI algorithm that has outranked the competition.

-Huawei P30 Pro has so many compelling features that are amazingly lucrative, and apart from the 50x zoom – the major selling feature – Huawei has given us another way to brighten up our photos with first of its kind RYYB instead of using conventional RGB technique.
+Huawei P30 Pro has so many compelling features that are amazingly lucrative.
+Apart from the 50x zoom – the major selling feature – Huawei has given us another way to brighten our photos with the first of its kind RYYB instead of using the conventional RGB technique.

 We have always preferred Mates over the P series for being the powerhouse, but this time, P30 Pro gives multiple reasons to change our opinion.

-Note: Our review is based upon the EMUI 9.1, and soon, as announced, the phone is going to get an updated EMUI 10 by September this year.
+Note: Our review is based upon the EMUI 9.1, and soon, as announced, the phone will get an updated EMUI 10 by September this year.
 All the images were taken without a tripod and flash.
-The camera result has not been altered and represents the true strengths and weaknesses of Huawei P30 Pro.
+The camera result has not been altered and represents the true strengths and weaknesses of the Huawei P30 Pro.

-Also Read: Camera review of Samsung Galaxy S10 Plus
+Also, Read the Camera review of the Samsung Galaxy S10 Plus.

 Huawei P30 Pro camera specs